GizzlyFacu/GizzlyVaultTones/Tasks.md

 # Tasks
 ---
 ## Where did I Stop
-- Add Notes in Texplaylist.(UI menu)
+- Add Notes in Texplaylist.(Backend) / add audio-notes in the notesclass.
 - Connect songNotes to Textplaylist.
+- Now I need to add notes depending on which Track is selected

 ## First Level: Working on Backend
 1. Finish Library Backend .cpp